itshui3/om-nom-movies/README.md

 # Om-Nom-Movies

-A view that searches [https://www.omdbapi.com/] to render a list of movies.
+A view that searches [https://www.omdbapi.com/] to render a list of movies based on user input query.
 User can save their own movies in a nomination[a nom] list.
 Hence, om-nom-movies; for all the uwus and owos.
 ## Built with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).